rixx/books.rixx.de/data/reviews/charles-stross/dark-state/index.md

   rating: 4
 ---

 Tremendous amounts of fun!
 We get all the things I hoped for: More cool grandpa, more cool Rose, more cool girlfriend, (also otherwise cool women, especially the Princess seems to rock), and more cultural juxtaposition.
 The evil guy within the Commonwealth isn't … openly evil?
 I'm not even sure which side of their story I beliefe yet.
 And then we get dropped a huge cliffhanger on us (Princess missing, Kurt about to visit the Commonwealth, Adam The First Man dead) that is straight up illegal in the EU.
-Good thing the UK is seceding I guess.
+Good thing the UK is seceding, if you look at it that way.